 It may feel like fairytale stuff but stars of rugby union could become heroes in the world of WWE, if they are willing to take the risk.
 We chart the path…

 Rugby to Wrestling – A special feature

-“I want it to be clear: there’s definitely an open door,” Ceman says in our exclusive feature.
+On rugby players leaping towards the world of wrestling, he says: “I want it to be clear: there’s definitely an open door.

 “If I get a world-class or national-class rugby athlete that looks the part, there’s a very good chance they’re going to get to try out.
 Because we want to see if they have it.
 Second, the work ethic and toughness that they might take for granted, that is just part of the rugby culture, is exactly what we’re looking for.

 “So they should feel confident coming into the room with what they bring to the table naturally, from living the life they’ve led, of getting their body ready, getting their mind right, of being a part of a team.
 That matters to us.
 We value it highly.

 “The third part is probably the X-Factor.
 There should be a ‘why’.

 “It shouldn’t be, ‘Oh, I’ll just (dip) my toe in that, that looks interesting’.
 It should be, ‘I want this and here’s why’.
 That’s the magic, right, that’s the art.

 “In order to commit your life to this, much like the reason they committed to rugby, it’s because they fell in love.
 They need to fall in love, and sometimes it happens organically and magically.
 They come to a tryout and have their first week of training and all of a sudden it’s love.
 But usually there is a strong ‘why’ that motivates them to put their life into something.